pagkly/Zed/Investopedia3/Understanding Gardening Leave.md

 ## Understanding Gardening Leaves

-Gardening leave is a protectionist measure used by an employer when an employee is terminated or when they [tender their resignation](https://www.investopedia.com/articles/personal-finance/081015/8-reasons-why-valued-employees-quit.asp).
+Gardening leave is a protectionist measure used by an employer when an employee is terminated or when they [[tender their resignation]](https://www.investopedia.com/articles/personal-finance/081015/8-reasons-why-valued-employees-quit.asp).
 Once in effect, it often prevents the employee from being involved in any work activity for their current employer, and typically restricts them from either taking on another job or working for themselves.
 An employee is generally likely to spend their time pursuing hobbies such as gardening—hence, the term gardening leave.
 Salaries and benefits continue until the end of the leave period.

 Gardening leave is sometimes considered to be a euphemism for being suspended and can be perceived to have negative connotations such as the employee being unfit for anything other than tending to their garden.

-The gardening leave is similar to a [non-compete clause](https://www.investopedia.com/articles/personal-finance/070114/caution-noncompete-contract.asp).
+The gardening leave is similar to a [[non-compete clause]](https://www.investopedia.com/articles/personal-finance/070114/caution-noncompete-contract.asp).
 Under this type of clause, an employee promises not to work for their current employer's competition for a specific period of time after their employment period is over.

 ## Reasons for Instigating Gardening Leave

 Following the resignation or dismissal of an employee, an employer may decide to place the employee on gardening leave.
-The primary reason for doing so is to safeguard against possible detrimental actions or behavior that the employee might indulge in during their [notice period](https://www.investopedia.com/terms/n/notice-of-termination.asp).
+The primary reason for doing so is to safeguard against possible detrimental actions or behavior that the employee might indulge in during their [[notice period]](https://www.investopedia.com/terms/n/notice-of-termination.asp).

 The employer may fear that the employee could become uncooperative, or that they may negatively influence the working environment and other employees.
 The employer may also prefer that the employee limit contact with clients for fear the employe may persuade clients to follow them to their new employer.